 The situation of Christ College in the heart of the Beacons is an added bonus.
 Pupils have completed conservation work on Pen-y-Fan and participated in expeditions in the National Park.

-An inclusive environment is encouraged, where boys and girls of all ages and abilities are given the opportunity to perform in concerts and competitions both within school and further afield.
-We are most fortunate to have several performance venues on our doorstep, including the Creative Arts Centre, Y Neuadd Goffa: The Memorial Hall (opened September 2013) and the school chapel, with its fabulous acoustic for singing.
+The Music Department encourages an inclusive environment, where boys and girls of all ages and abilities are given the opportunity to perform in concerts and competitions both within school and further afield.
+We have several performance venues on our doorstep, including the Creative Arts Centre, Y Neuadd Goffa: The Memorial Hall (opened September 2013) and the school chapel, with its fabulous acoustic for singing.
 Two or three performances each year, including the carol service, take place at Brecon Cathedral which is just a 10 minute walk away.
 The Theatr Brycheiniog, also in Brecon, is available as a versatile venue and further afield, Brangwyn Hall in Swansea and the Royal Welsh College of Music and Drama in Cardiff have also been used for large-scale works.
 In addition to these concerts, the department organises tours both nationally and internationally.

 Music is top-notch ... and the singing in chapel has to be heard to be believed!